Book your visit

 When East Pool Mine closed in 1945 the engine was likely to be scrapped for metal.
 It was purchased for preservation by an American engineer-historian, who gave it to the Cornish Engines Preservation Society.
 They, in turn, gave it to the National Trust in 1967.

-Please note you need to book tickets to East Pool Mine.
-You can book for today up to an hour before the start of a tour.
+Please note you need to book tickets for East Pool Mine and Michell's Engine House.
+You can book on the day for East Pool Mine tours.
 Every Thursday time slots will be available for the next 14 days.

 Find out more about the fascinating history of East Pool Mine, near Redruth.
 Discover the story of how the site developed until the last engine stopped in 1954.